This article provides provides working from home tips based on my experiences and expert interviews.

 - 7. Use Instant Messaging Appropriately

-I discovered long ago I can accomplish more in less time in my house while avoiding painful parts of the day like a long commute.
+I can accomplish more in less time from my house while avoiding painful parts of the day like a long commute.

 A classic introvert, I found conversations about plans for the weekend, bad dates and the weather distracting and a little stressful.

 Some writers also like taking a laptop to the coffee shop where they can write without interruption in the company of other people.
-This way of working, gives them energy and staves off feelings of loneliness.
+This environment gives them energy and staves off feelings of loneliness.

-If you’re engaged in any type of deep or creative work, you’ll accomplish more via remote working than in an open-plan office.
-Albert Einstein had one of the most productive years of his life while home working.
+If you’re engaged in any type of deep or creative work, you’ll accomplish more than in an open-plan office.
+Albert Einstein had one of the most productive years of his life while at home.

 Working From Home Tips and Tricks